ALARIFE-PROYECT/bigbyte/README.md

 - Log file storage with rotation.
 - Integration with external observability systems like Grafana, Loki, or other metrics platforms.

-### 🌐 Http

-The **Http** module enables building REST APIs using a declarative decorator-based approach:
-- Clean and organized definition of controllers and routes.
-- Middleware for filters, validations, and custom responses.
-- Centralized error handling.

-### 🧬 Data

-**Data** simplifies integration with both relational and non-relational databases through decorated interfaces:
-- Decorators to declare entities, columns, and relationships.
-- Injectable repositories.
-- Seamless integration with the dependency injection system.

-### 🍃 Mongosee

-**Mongosee** extends `Data` to work specifically with MongoDB databases:
-- Schema and model definition using decorators.
-- Injection of models into services.
-- Support for validations, indexes, and simple migrations.

-### 🔐 Security

-The **Security** module enables JWT-based authentication management:
-- Decorators to protect routes or methods.
-- Automatic injection of the authenticated user.
-- Support for custom strategies.

-### ☁️ Cloud

-**Cloud** provides tools for building distributed and cloud-native solutions:
-- Decorators to define microservices, queues, events, and serverless functions.
-- Configuration of external services such as message queues, buckets, and scalable functions.

 ---

 ## 📖 Philosophy